aaltodsg/reasoner-jena/README.md

 the developer.
 Due to some changes in Java parameter passing it is expected that minimum 0.13.6 would be needed.

-2) Clone this repository: `$ git clone https://github.com/aaltodsg/xevepro.git`
+2) Clone this repository.

+3) Start SBT in the repository root directory

+4) Compile

+5) Run with the command line parameters below.

 ## Instructions for use